viet34tqc/notebook/technical-terms.md

 ## Stateless and stateful

 - Stateless means after the initial request is done, the server-client communication is lost.
-Server doesn't keep the client's state (like HTTP)
+Server doesn't keep the client's state (like HTTP) => the next request won't have any information about the previous one (like data about the logged in user)
 - Stateful keeps the client's state (like Websockets)

 ## Critical rendering path